-The Authority approved and adopted its current Pay Policy Statement in February 2017 setting out its policies on the remuneration of its chief officers, the remuneration of its lowest paid employees and the relationship between the remuneration of its chief officers and the remuneration of its employees who are not chief officers.
+The Authority approved and adopted its current Pay Policy Statement in February 2018 setting out its policies on the remuneration of its chief officers, the remuneration of its lowest paid employees and the relationship between the remuneration of its chief officers and the remuneration of its employees who are not chief officers.
 This is reviewed at least annually.

 The Authority has identified and recorded all partnership arrangements.
 All partnerships are the subject of formal agreements ensuring that these articulate legal status; respective liabilities and obligations; governance and audit; dispute resolutions and exit provisions.
-A review of partnership arrangements has been undertaken.
+A review of partnership arrangements is undertaken annually and reported to the Executive Committee in order to provide assurance on risks associated with delivering services through third parties.
+Other key services provided through third parties are overseen by specific governance arrangements, namely: